 TUNE OF THE MONTH

-Click on the picture of Dunkeld Cathedral (above) to watch Pete rehearsing with Hazel Murch before their performance on Remembrance Sunday.
+Click on the picture of Dunkeld Cathedral below to watch a video of Pete rehearsing with Hazel Murch before their performance of "2nd Lieutenant Archibold Morrison, Royal Scots" on Remembrance Sunday.

-(And click on the wee dram below to watch Pete playing "Niel Gow's Lament for the Death of his Second Wife" beneath Niel Gow's Oak.)
+And click on the wee dram below to watch a video of Pete playing "Niel Gow's Lament for the Death of his Second Wife" beneath Niel Gow's Oak.

 The Dunkeld Bridge Collection, Vol. 1